Frequently Asked Questions About HVAC, Plumbing, Electric Systems and Services

-Under the standard factory warranty, Trane covers parts that fail during the warranty period due to defect in the part.
+Under the standard factory warranty, American Standard covers parts that fail during the warranty period due to defect in the part.
 The warranty does not cover labor.
 A warranty certificate was included with your homeowner information packet, and is specific to the model numbers, serial numbers and installation dates of your products.
-All Trane equipment that we install is registered with Trane Corporation to ensure your 10 year parts warranty.
+All American Standard equipment that we install is registered with American Standard Corporation to ensure your 10 year parts warranty.
 If you cannot find your warranty certificate, we will also be able to provide you with that information.
-With a Total Comfort Plan, you’ll have a ten year parts and labor warranty on your Trane equipment.

 Do I Need a Surge Protection System?

 In short, yes, you need surge protection.
 Given the amount of sensitive electronics in the modern home, surge protectors are more important now than they ever have been.

 A surge protector protects against voltage spikes that are too high for your home’s electric or electronic devices to handle on their own.
 Lightning is the classic cause of power surges, but malfunctions in the public power system can be just as dangerous.
 Even momentary exposure to voltage that’s too high for your electronics can destroy them instantly, so it’s very important to keep a surge protector between your devices and the wall outlet.

 Be sure to distinguish between power strips that just provide extra outlets and true surge protectors.
 You don’t need to go overboard and get maximum protection; 1500 joules is enough to protect against anything short of a direct lightning strike.

 Why Does My Circuit Breaker Trip So Often?